DigitalRune/MonoGame/README.md

 # DigitalRune Notes

-This MonoGame version is used by the [DigitalRune Engine](http://www.digitalrune.com/).
+This MonoGame fork is used by the [DigitalRune Engine](https://github.com/DigitalRune/DigitalRune).

 This fork contains changes compared to the [official MonoGame repository](https://github.com/mono/MonoGame).
-It is planned to keep this fork close to the original MonoGame repository.
-Changes and bugfixes are submitted back to the MonoGame team to be included in the original MonoGame version.

-Important differences:

-* The MonoGame assemblies are signed with a strong name.
-The strong name key file is included in the repository: DigitalRuneMonoGame.snk.
+A summary of all changes can be found here: [CHANGES.md](CHANGES.md)

 ----------